- What is Google Pay?

 - Sydney Credit Union Ltd

 - The Rock

 - Unity Bank

 - Woolworths Team Bank

 Android Phones – which use Google Pay – are the dominant force in the smartphone market.
 Android phones account for 63.5% of the global market while domestically, Android is the slightly more popular option at 53% compared to Apple’s 47%.

 With so many different models of smartphones available from the likes of Samsung, LG and Apple, you don’t have to just stick with Google Pay for mobile wallet services.
 The main alternatives to Google Pay are:

 - Apple Pay: a contactless payment technology exclusive to users of Apple products from the iPhone 6 onwards.

-- Samsung Pay: Samsung Pay is available with Samsung’s latest smartphones – all Galaxy S9, Galaxy S8, Galaxy S7 and Galaxy S6 models as well as Galaxy Watch and Gear smartwatches can use it.
+- Samsung Pay: Samsung Pay is available with Samsung’s latest smartphones from the Galaxy S6 models onwards, as well as Galaxy Watch and Gear smartwatches.

 - Garmin Pay: Garmin Pay is a contactless payments solution for people who have a Garmin smartwatch.
 Paying with your watch can make you look like even more tech-savvy than those amateurs paying by phone.

 - Fitbit Pay: you can also pay on after doing your morning run with Fitbit pay, which is the same thing just available on Fitbit smartwatches.

 Contactless payment technologies are fast becoming the new norm in Australia and in many other places around the world.
 However, some reasons you might not want to use Google Pay or other similar options may include: